skojaku/paper-watch-dog/README.md

 WEBHOOK_URL = "https://hooks.slack.com/services/****************"
 ```

 - Delete all lines in .registered_urls.txt, in which each line indicates the url of a paper.
-The program does not post the paper if already registered in this file, sending only new feeds to your slack channel.
+This program will first collect the update from journal websites.
+Then, it will send you only those that haven't been sent before.
+This file is to check if the paper has been sent or not.

 - Place the program to an appropriate place (me place ~/.cron/slack-rss/main.py).
 Then, set a crontab or other program that routinely runs it, e.g.,